neuertlab/TrueSpot-ReferenceData/Documentation.md

 TrueSpot was run from the command line (via `Main_RNASpots.m`) on the ACCRE cluster.
 Each image channel was assigned its own slurm job and resources so that multiple channels could be processed in parallel (TrueSpot's spot detection itself can be further parallelized).
 The bash scripts for each slurm job and the script that submitted the jobs were genereated by `test_tbl2bash_221115.m` (along with Big-FISH job scripts).
 Variables at the top of the script determine which images are pulled and which runs are included.

 We used MATLAB 2018b for these runs to ensure some degree of backward compatilibity, but it appears to work on versions at least up to 2022a (probably works on newer, just haven't tested).

+Additionally, an older version of TrueSpot from early 2023 was used rather than the version available in the repository upon initial release.
+The only changes made were code organization and formatting of the tool's data output since the debug version outputs were extremely messy.
+Nothing was changed in the internal algorithms or pipeline flow.

 ### Spot Fitting -- TrueSpot
 The spot fitting/quantification module was separate from the spot detection module when we did these runs.
 The script generation for fitting was also handled by `test_tbl2bash_221115.m` (if "quant" is requested), but TrueSpot's fitting module was called via `Main_RNAQuant.m`.